-Anticipate, sense, and respond: Connected government and the Internet of Things has been added to your bookmarks.
+Anticipate, sense, and respond: Connected government and the Internet of Things has been saved

 Like companies, government agencies are striving to deliver quality services in increasingly complex environments.
 And the public sector is also looking at ways to apply Internet of Things technology to find new value for citizens, aiming to enhance capabilities, streamline processes, and engage partners.